-- For video tapes less than 10 minutes in length, transfer cost to DVD is only $14.99.
+For video tapes less than 10 minutes in length, transfer cost is only $24.99.

-- For information and pricing for hard drives, please visit the Hard Drive Information page.
+Thumbdrives and external hard drives are priced separately and start at $12.00.
+For information and pricing for thumbdrives and external hard drives, please visit the Hard Drive Information page.

 Sharing your memories with others?
 We provide extra CD/DVD copies packaged and ready for only $10 each, and Blu-ray copies for $20 each.